-- [8] During this period, the Homeowners were without sewer facilities and had to rely on portable toilets.
-As a result, the Guam Environmental Protection Agency attempted to evict them for violating the Toilet Facilities and Sewage Disposal Act, 10 GCA §§ 48101-48126 (2005). - [9] The preliminary injunction was finally denied on January 15, 2007.
-The Homeowners then filed a Motion for Reconsideration on January 25, 2007.
+[10] The Homeowners filed a Motion for Reconsideration on January 25, 2007.
 On March 19, 2007, the preliminary injunction was again denied.
 The Homeowners then filed a Second Motion for Reconsideration on March 29, 2007.
-The Superior Court subsequently denied the preliminary injunction for a third time on April 13, 2007. - [10] On April 16, 2007, Homeowners filed a Notice of Appeal.
+The Superior Court subsequently denied the preliminary injunction for a third time on April 13, 2007.

+[11] On April 16, 2007, the Homeowners filed a Notice of Appeal.
 On the same day, the Homeowners filed an emergency motion in this court to enjoin foreclosure sales that were scheduled for the following day.
 The motion was immediately granted, and a temporary, thirty-day stay was issued enjoining the scheduled foreclosures.
 The issue of whether a more permanent stay pending appeal should be issued was remanded to the court below.
-On the morning of May 17, 2007, Cyfred held the foreclosure sales and sold the properties to itself.
+On the morning of May 17, 2007, Cyfred held the foreclosure sales of some of the lots, including the Sananaps' lot, and sold the properties to itself.
 That afternoon, the Superior Court belatedly issued a stay of the foreclosures pending appeal.
 On February 22, 2008, the Homeowners filed a motion asking this court to set aside the foreclosures, which we address as part of this opinion.
 Similarly, this opinion responds to Cyfred's earlier motion to dismiss the present appeal as untimely.